Schinzel/wise-crowd-data-generator/doc/code_standards/testing_standards.md

 ## General Testing Principles
 - Extensive unit tests
 - A unit test function should test only one thing
-- One assert per unit test function
+- One assertThat per unit test function
 - Use AssertJ for assertions instead of JUnit's built-in assertions
   - AssertJ provides more readable and descriptive test failures
   - See examples in the AssertJ Usage section below